Can an Insult Make You Fall in Love?

 What This Means for You

-Given the research above, there may be truth to the claims of PUAs and nagging spouses.
 Temporary insults that lower self-esteem may indeed make an individual more receptive to romantic advances and more compliant with requests.
-This is especially true when the lowered self-esteem cannot be blamed on the other interaction partner (such as when the insult is a backhanded compliment, or the spouse internalizes the nagging statements).
-Overall then, the occasional insult may indeed have the reported effect of making a lover more interested and compliant.
+This may be especially true when the lowered self-esteem cannot be blamed on the other interaction partner (such as when the insult is a backhanded compliment).

-Having said that, there are a few caveats and words of warning...
+Having said that, here are a few caveats and words of warning...

 First and foremost, using such tactics often comes from a place of powerlessness and low self-esteem (Dean, 1964-5).
-In the end then, they may not lead to lasting, satisfying relationships - just to both individuals being miserable (Boxer, 2002).
-Therefore, while the potential short-term effects are intellectually interesting, any temporary gain could be off-set by even greater long-term difficulties.
+In the end, they may not lead to lasting, satisfying relationships—just to both individuals being miserable (Boxer, 2002).
+Therefore, while the potential short-term effects are intellectually interesting, any temporary gain could be offset by even greater long-term difficulties.
 It would simply be better to find a reasonable partner, with appropriate self-esteem, who is agreeable and attracted from the start.

-Second, it is important to note, however, that these tactics do have an effect.
-Individuals should be aware that insults can influence their attraction and compliance.
-A spouse or date that makes you feel low may actually be making you fall for them more - not less.
-So, guys and gals beware.
+Second, it is important to note, however, that these tactics do appear to have an effect.
+Individuals should be aware that insults might influence their attraction and compliance.
+A spouse or date that makes you feel low may actually be making you fall for them more—not less.
+So, beware.

 Third, for those who are concerned about the ethics of specific forms of insults in relationships, it might be a good idea to broaden your definitions.
 Such tactics are not confined to a subset of individuals (e.g. PUAs) or a single gender.
 Both men and women nag and neg.
-Both insult to lower self-esteem, gain a compliance advantage, and influence romantic feelings.
 Therefore, rather than simply advocating for the abolishment of one type of behavior, or one gender's use, we might want to arrange an overall cease-and-desist of such tactics.
-At least, making everyone aware of the potential effect of ALL of these types of behaviors is a start.
+At least, making everyone aware of the potential effect of all of these types of behaviors is a start.

 Insults and communications that lower self-esteem can make an individual more compliant and more receptive to romantic advances.
-So, beware.
-That nagging partner may just be manipulating you more than you know.
-Thus, it might be best for long-term relationship satisfaction to keep things positive and find someone who will do likewise!
+It might be best for long-term relationship satisfaction to keep things positive and find someone who will do likewise!

 Previous Articles from The Attraction Doctor